Adam-Jimenez/notes-technical-analysis/6-ContinuationPatterns.md

 putting it into the intermediate category.

 What distinguishes the wedge is its noticeable slant.
 The wedge pattern has a noticeable slant either to the upside or the downside.
 As a rule, like the flag pattern, the wedgeslants against the prevailing trend.
-Therefore, **a falling wedge is considered bullish and a falling wedge is bearish**.
+Therefore, **a falling wedge is considered bullish and a rising wedge is bearish**.

 ## Wedges as tops and bottom reversal patterns